‘Go on,’ Miles said to Laura, ‘you interest me greatly.’

 ‘Yes, he now feels secure enough.
 We’ll need to go ashore, Laura.’

 ‘This redoubt is well stocked and remote, difficult to storm.
 Johanssen will send expendables to try though, to test it out.
-It’s clever because the obvious breachable is actually not, it’s heavily fortified and the vulnerable difficult route, e.g. up the cliff face, is not so well defended – primary defences, that is.
-They get up that cliff or are dropped from above, they break through the doors and end up in a holding bay they can’t escape from.
+It’s clever because the obvious breachable part is actually not, it’s heavily fortified and the vulnerable but difficult route – up the cliff face – is not so well defended, they break through the doors and end up in a holding bay they can’t escape from.
 They’re gassed, taken out to sea and left in a long dinghy, with provisions.’

 ‘No, obviously, but it does tell him something and he has just attacked one of our principal’s properties, making a new enemy he might not wish to have, one he’s already met.’